souravdas090300/meet/README.md

 - Users can search for events by city name
 - Auto-suggestions appear while typing
 - Events are filtered by selected city
-- All cities' events are shown when no filter is applied
+- All cities’ events are shown when no filter is applied

 ---